 I’ve never had a serious relationship.
 Ever.
 By serious, I mean long.
 I don’t mean serious, as in bedtime fun.
 It’s not something I dwell on, though.
 I don’t sit here and wish a man would come into my life, and sweep me off my feet.
 I like being single.
 I like to flirt.
 I love not having any qualms about chatting a guy up.

 But then again, I don’t know any different.
 Would it still be OK to do all that in a serious relationship?
 Because if not, count me out for the time being.
 Sometimes I daydream about certain people who I could see myself in a relationship with.
 Sometimes I enjoy imagining what it would be like to come home to someone on an evening, and curling up with them on the sofa.

 And 3 of them are the same age as me, and have well and truly settled down.
 Did I go wrong somewhere, should I get angry?
+What did I do to deserve this?
 Did I miss out on a chance to have that?
 Or has it just not come along yet?
 Am I not making enough effort to get that chance?
 Am I not thinking about it enough?
 Or am I thinking too much about it?

 I’m such a rubbish blogger, but sometimes I don’t feel the need unless I have something burning on my brain and, well, tonight I do.

 I’m having a huge urge to lose weight again – I’m in the “Overweight” category of the BMI which doesn’t depress me; I love my curves and my wobbly bits!
 The thing that worries me is that I’m further towards the “Obese” range than I am the “Normal” one.
 I lost loads of weight back in 2006 and the feeling of dropping dress sizes and looking in a mirror at a flat stomach motivated me a lot.